tsaid2/Ai5/README.md

 This algorithm is based on Ai Pogrammer: an Ai developed in C# by Kory Becker using Genetic Algorithms to generate brainfuck code.
 See its Github repository which refers to its article: https://github.com/primaryobjects/AI-Programmer.

-Ai5 is therefore the version of Ai Programmer in Julia.
+Ai5 is therefore the version of Ai Programmer in Julia without the extended-III Brainfuck.

 ## The architecture of the algorithm :